MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsCallingPolicy.md

 ## PARAMETERS

 ### -Identity
- The Identity parameter is the unique identifier of the Teams Calling policy to remove or reset.
+ The Identity parameter is the unique identifier of the Teams Calling policy instance to remove or reset.

 ```yaml
 Type: String